DjangoGirls/tutorial/try_python/README.md

 To start tinkering with Python, we need to open up a *prompt* on your computer.
 On Mac OS X you can do this by launching `Terminal` application (It's in Applications → Utilities).
 On Windows you need to go to Start menu → All Programs → Accessories → Command Prompt.
 On Linux, it's probably under Applications → Accessories → Terminal.

-Black window should pop up on your screen.
-This window is waiting for a command from you.
+A window should pop up on your screen.
+This window is a prompt, waiting for commands from you.
 We want to open up a Python console, so type in `python` and hit Enter.

     (workshops) ~$ python
     Python 3.4.0 (...)
     Type "copyright", "credits" or "license" for more information.
     >>>

-Earlier we were working in the operating system’s command line and we could give commands.
-The prompt was `~$`.
 After running the python command, prompt changed to `>>>`.
-For us that means that for now we may use commands only in Python language.
+For us it means that for now we may use commands only in Python language.
 You don't have to type in `>>>` - Python will do that for you.

 ## Your first Python command!